 Barn Owl box rodent control programs work best for larger properties, such as farms, ranches, vineyards & homeowners associations.
 That's not to say that it's impossible for Barn Owls to help smaller properties, but Barn Owls usually do not hunt directly around their own boxes.
 More commonly, we've observed them starting to hunt 100'-300' away from their own nests.
 However, if you have multiple occupied boxes, the owls from one box will readily hunt around other owls' boxes.
 Thus giving you complete coverage.
 Barn Owls alone will not completely eliminate all rodents.
 For the best results, the Hungry Owl Project recommends an Integrated Pest Management (IPM) approach.

 Barn Owls are non-territorial, which unlike many other owls, means that you can install multiple boxes relatively close together.
 For smaller properties (2 acres and less), we usually recommend starting with around 1 - 3 boxes.
 For medium properties (3 - 10 acres) we recommend starting with around 2 - 6 boxes.
 For larger properties we suggest starting with 5 boxes for every 10 acres.
 However, these are somewhat loose guidelines and every situation is unique.
 As a general rule of thumb, we always recommend that when your occupancy rate reaches 80%, add more boxes.
 Boxes can be occupied quite quickly, we've had owls move in in as little as a few days after installing boxes, but there have also been situations where it takes years for boxes to become occupied.
-A safe and successful installation is the best way to ensure that you're giving your boxes the best chance for occupancy, please view the "Where to Install" items in the menu on the left for more details.
+A safe and successful installation is the best way to ensure that you're giving your boxes the best chance for occupancy, contact us or view more info the pages for the box type you're interested in.
 If you'd like the us to come to your location to help you find installation locations that will be both safe for the owls and give you the best chances for occupancy and rodent control, consider having a HOP site consultation.

 Integrated Pest Management (IPM) is an effective, sustainable and environmentally sensitive approach to pest control that employs a combination of common-sense practices.
 To read our basic guidlines and for a great place to get started click HERE to view our 7 Steps to Non-Toxic Pest Control.